 Step 7: Submit A Reconsideration Request

 Do not take this step for granted.
 Simply requesting reconsideration without making an effort to explain what you did to fix the problem won’t get you far.

 Write a full letter explaining exactly which steps you took to get rid of those links.
 Provide them with a link to your spreadsheet to give them proof you did the work necessary.

 Request a review by going back to “Manual Actions” and clicking “Request a review” button.

-Hopefully you won’t need to remove majority of your links before getting approved.
+Hopefully, you won’t need to remove the majority of your links before getting approved.